IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ##### Stereotypes
 States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle for their enjoyment of their rights.

-Predujiceds custom, or practce

-> The obligation to protect requires States parties to take steps aimed directly at the **elimination of prejudices**, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.[^29]
+States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^29]

 > Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.[^30]